Battery electric multiple unit: United Kingdom

 In January 2015 a one-month trial of a single Class 379 Electrostar fitted with lithium batteries began passenger operations on the Mayflower Line in Essex.
 The train travelled up to 60 mi on energy stored in the batteries also recharging the batteries via the overhead-wires when on electrified sections of the line, at stations and via braking power regeneration.
 Network Rail refer to this prototype model and its possible future descendants as Independently Powered Electric Multiple Units (IPEMU).

 A month after the trial in March 2015, the introduction of battery-powered trains was proposed by Network Rail for consideration for the fifteen station 27 mi long diesel operated Wrexham to Bidston, Borderlands Line.
 The aim is to merge the line into the electric 3rd rail Merseyrail Wirral Line extending into the underground section of Liverpool's city centre, making Wrexham one of the branch terminals of the line.
 The line is diesel train operated unable to progress into the electric 3rd rail underground Birkenhead and Liverpool Merseyrail tunnels & stations.
 If battery trains are introduced that are capable of operating in the tunnels, the Borderlands line will be incorporated into the Wirral Line becoming an urban metro line between Liverpool and Wrexham.

 The diesel operated trains on the slow Borderlands line terminate at Bidston railway station in Birkenhead, with passengers having to change trains onto the Merseyrail electric network to proceed into Liverpool's centre.
 Network Rail proposed using dual battery powered/3rd rail pickup rolling stock without full electrification of the line, providing a cheaper method of incorporating the line in the Wirral Line.
 The trains will only terminate at Wrexham, while at the Liverpool end of the line trains will proceed around the loop of the electrified Liverpool city centre underground tunnels with thirteen station stops.
 As the train proceeds on the looped electrified line from Bidston and back, the train's batteries are charged.

+In September 2026, TransPennine Express ordered 29 battery electric Adessia Stream trains from Alstom, with plans for them to enter service in 2034.

 Class 777

 Class 777.
-Stadler manufactured battery-electric trains in Liverpool in 2023.
+Stadler manufactured battery-electric trains in Liverpool.

 The Liverpool City Region Combined Authority announced in July 2021 that trials of a BEMU (IPEMU, independent power electric multiple unit) version their new Class 777 on the Merseyrail network had shown that they were capable of travelling up to 20 mi without a charge.
 The battery-electric version of the Class 777 would allow the possibility of Merseyrail services from Liverpool to Skelmersdale, Wrexham, Warrington and Runcorn, without full line electrification.
 Tests by Stadler achieved 135 km in range.

 In October 2023, the hybrid battery electric multiple units entered regular service on Merseyrail from Liverpool Central underground station terminating at Headbolt Lane interchange station.
 On the section of track from Kirkby to Headbolt Lane trains operate only on energy from onboard batteries.